arachid1/soundofnavi/trainers/README.md

 BD          X

-Note: this is specific to the Pneumonia problem for the Icbhi/Jordan as of 11/23.
-To be extended by adding BD to pneumonia + other datasets in CW
+NOTE: As of 11/23, this applies to the Pneumonia problem for the Icbhi/Jordan.
+To be extended by adding training on BD for pneumonia + other datasets in CW

 # First